 Work at height activities will only be carried out by staff who are competent and authorised for the work involved and work will only commence when risk assessments and safe systems of work are in place and understood.

-Joe Gray (Caretaker) will be responsible for undertaking risk assessments for work at height tasks.
+Marek Wysocki (caretaker) will be responsible for undertaking risk assessments for work at height tasks.